AMReX-Codes/amrex/GOVERNANCE.rst

 Appointment Process
 ^^^^^^^^^^^^^^^^^^^

-Appointed after contributing to AMReX (see above) by any member of the TC.
+Appointed after contributing to AMReX (see above) through nomination by any member of the TC.
+Another member of the TC must second the nomination.

-The role can be lost by resigning or by decision of an individual TC or SC member, e.g., due to inactivity, bad acting or other.
+The role can be lost by resigning or by decision of an individual TC or SC member due to inactivity, inappropriate or otherwise negative behavior, or other reasons.

 Former Members
 --------------

-"Former members" are *not* tracked as a governance role in AMReX.
+Former contributors do not play any role in the governance of AMReX.
 Instead, former (e.g., inactive) contributors are acknowledged separately in GitHub contributor tracking, the AMReX documentation, references, etc. as appropriate.

-Former members of SC, TC and Contributors are not kept in the roster, since committee role rosters should reflect currently active members and the responsible governance body.
+Former members of SC, TC and Contributors are not kept on the roster, since committee role rosters should reflect currently active members and the responsible governance body.
+Former members of the SC or TC also do not play any role in the governance of AMReX.